liaoliaots/nestjs-redis/docs/latest/health-checks.md

 }
 ```

-If your redis and cluster servers are reachable, you should now see the following JSON-result when requesting http://localhost:3000/health with a GET request:
+If your redis server is reachable, you should now see the following JSON-result when requesting http://localhost:3000/health with a GET request:

 ```json
 {